Yuliang-Liu/Curve-Text-Detector/README.md

 |TextMountain [[paper]](https://arxiv.org/pdf/1811.12786.pdf)  | 82.9    |  83.4       |    83.2     |  arXiv 1811 |
 |PAN Mask R-CNN [[paper]](https://arxiv.org/pdf/1811.09058.pdf)| 83.2    |  86.8       |    85.0     |  WACV 2019 |

 *Note that training data and backbone of different methods may not be the same, and thus the comparison is not strictly fair.
 Please refer to each paper for the details.
-The table only listes the results from published papers.
+The table only lists the results from published papers.

 # Evaluation Script